 COVID is Airborne

 Indoor air quality can directly affect the risk of acquiring a viral illness like Covid-19.
 The SARS-CoV-2 virus is spread mainly by aerosols (tiny particles) from the respiratory tract of an infected person.
 These aerosols can hang in the air like smoke, and build up in indoor spaces.
 Using ventilation and filtration can reduce the amount of infectious aerosols in the air and reduce the risk of people becoming ill.
+Filtration also reduces particles from wildfire smoke and other pollutants.
 There is no downside to clean air!

 HOW COVID SPREADS